Build a Kubernetes k3s Cluster in vSphere with Terraform and Packer

 Terraform Cloud Agent

 We use a cloud agent to allow Terraform cloud to provision resources locally in an on-premises environment.
 The agent polls Terraform cloud regularly waiting for jobs.
-The agent reaches outbound on port 443 so there is no need to open any firewalls inbound which makes it an easier conversation to have with the security team.
+The agent reaches outbound on port 443 so there is no need to open any firewalls inbound, making it an easier conversation with the security team.
 Check the documentation for more details.
+Now we are all set for our Kubernetes on-premise VMware cluster.
 Below is what you will need to run to get the agent ready.

 export TFC_AGENT_TOKEN=<your_agent_token>